Nerdmind/PainlessLE/readme.md

 	/etc/painless-le/example.org/
 	└── [-rw-r----- user     group    ]  confidential.pem

-The next step is to execute `painless-le.sh` and providing the `-i` and `-h` options which are described above.
+The next step is to execute `painless-le` and providing the `-i` and `-h` options which are described above.
 In this example, the complete command-line string with the desired install directory `/etc/painless-le/example.org` and the desired hostnames `example.org`, `blog.example.org` and `shop.example.org` looks as follows:

-	painless-le.sh -i /etc/painless-le/example.org/ -h example.org:blog.example.org:shop.example.org
+	painless-le -i /etc/painless-le/example.org/ -h example.org:blog.example.org:shop.example.org

 The Certbot client will now contact the ACME challenge servers and runs a temporary standalone webserver on your machine to accomplish the ACME challenge.
 If all works fine, you have nothing to intervene.
 After the command was successfully executed, you will see your certificates within your desired install directory (the certificate files will inherit the UNIX permissions of the `confidential.pem` file) and you're done: